jovotech/jovo-templates/alexa/buttons/README.md

 );
 ```

-Congratulations for your first Echo Button Skill! :)
+Congratulations on building your first Echo Button Skill! :)